yashwanthkumarsuruneni/gke-cluster/README.md

 **Prerequisites**
 *  Docker installed in your machine
-*  A GCP account and a GCP project with GKE API Enabled
+*  A GCP account and a project in it with GKE API Enabled
 *  A service Account (JSON KEY) with full ownership permissions to create a GKE Cluster.

 ## Inputs